 I Wanna Be Where You Are, by Kristina Forest is a cute debut young adult novel about an aspiring African American ballerina.

 Where The Grass is Green and the Girls Are Pretty by Lauren Weisberger is an easy read that delves into the seemingly perfect lives of two sisters.

-We Are Not Like Them, by Cristine Pride and Jo Piazza, is a novel told by the different perspectives two best friends face when their friendship is put to the test.
+We Are Not Like Them, by Cristine Pride and Jo Piazza, is a novel told from the different perspectives two best friends face when their friendship is put to the test.

 Thrillers/ Nordic Noir